Troy Vincent: College career and education

 Vincent enrolled at the University of Wisconsin–Madison in 1988.
 He played cornerback for the Wisconsin Badgers and emerged as an All-American in 1991 under coach Barry Alvarez.

 By the time he entered the NFL draft in 1992, Vincent had set Badgers' all-time records for passes defended in a season (13) and career (31).
 He finished his collegiate stint with 192 tackles, four interceptions and three punts returned for touchdowns, and was named team captain and MVP in his final season.
 He was inducted into the University of Wisconsin Athletics Hall of Fame in 2008 and the College Football Hall of Fame in 2023.

 Vincent studied urban planning and development at the University of Wisconsin.
 He completed his studies at Thomas Edison State College in Trenton, graduating in 2007 with a bachelor's degree in liberal arts.

 He also holds executive education and advanced business certificates from several institutions, including Harvard, Stanford and the University of Pennsylvania.
+In 2026, Franklin and Marshall College announced it would confer Vincent an honorary Doctor of Humane Letters for his leadership in football and philanthropy.